-I remember feeling that my 2016 was a horrific year and I just couldn’t wait until 2017 rolled around the corner.
-I had such high expectations for this year and what it was going to bring me.
-Or rather, I held high expectations of what the year should not bring me, as a change from 2016.
+I remember feeling that 2016 was a horrific year and I couldn’t wait until 2017 rolled around to begin anew.
+I had high expectations for this year and what it was going to bring.
+Or rather, I held high expectations of what the year should not bring — I craved a drastic shift from 2016.
 I expected more gains than losses, I expected a lot of love instead of grief and pain, and I expected much happiness, the type of happiness where I wouldn’t spend a single night falling asleep to tears.
 It’s true how the saying goes, friends, don’t go into anything with expectations because you’ll only be let down.

-Mid-March I picked myself up and walked out on my job.
+The first blow to my expectations was in mid-March when I decided to pick myself up and walk out on my job.
 I had no back-up plan as I set my keys on my ex-employer’s desk, nor did I have any clue as to where to even begin looking.
-However, I knew deep in my bones that I had stayed two years too long in a place that did not respect me, appreciate me, or care about me.
-After one of the most humiliating displays of unkindness I have ever had directed at me, I chose, with the full support of my family and closest friends, to walk out of that horrible environment and never look back.
+The only thing I did know was that I could no longer remain in this position.
+I knew deep in my bones that I had stayed two years too long in a place that did not respect me, appreciate me, or care about me.
+I had wrestled through those years with the mindset that, “This is just how life goes.
+I’m not meant to love, or even enjoy, my work.
+I’m making a paycheck and that’s all that matters.”
+However, there was a breaking point which I hit with full-force.
+Following a humiliating display of unkindness from my employer I chose, with the full support of my family and closest friends, to walk out of that horrible environment and never look back.

-Let me tell you, not having a paycheck for three weeks, as well as feeling the immense pressure of school debt, a car loan, rent, and various bills, can do something to a girl.
-Tie those stresses with the feeling of failure for not being able to hold out for a two-weeks notice, and disappointment in the knowledge you’ll never be able to use your four years of work service at that business for a resume in the future, and you have one pretty little package of a hot mess.
+Not having a paycheck for three weeks when you have the immense pressure of school debt, a car loan, rent, and various bills does something to a girl.
+Tie those stresses with the feeling of failure for not being able to hold out for a two-weeks notice, and disappointment in the knowledge you’ll never be able to use your four years of work service at that business for a resume in the future, and what do you have?
+One pretty little package of a hot mess.

-There are memories of me sobbing simply because I didn’t know where to turn.
+Much of March was spent with me sobbing.
+I didn’t know where to turn.
+I didn’t know where to begin to job hunt.
 I felt disconnected, confused, and utterly and completely lost.

-I began applying for every position that fit even one iota of my qualifications, and luckily I was granted several interviews along the way.
-However, the true blessing was when a friend (an employee of the work place I had left of all places!) called me to tell me he had mentioned my name to a mutual friend and she was interested in hiring me.
-The position in question not only fit my qualifications, but it was exactly what I had gone to college for: event planning.
-Another winery, this position was looking for someone to manage their wine club and coordinate events.
-I simply had to smile at the mere concept when I found out…
+I started to apply for every position that fit even one iota of my qualifications.
+Luckily I was granted several interviews along the way.
+However, the true blessing was when a friend had mentioned my name to a mutual friend and I was given an interview.
+The position in question not only fit my qualifications, but was exactly my passion: event planning.
+Event planning at a winery actually — so even better!
+The position was for a manager of the winery’s wine club and coordinator of events.

-Within three weeks of me walking out of my job, I was hired into a position which matched every aspect of what I wanted to do.
-I would be remaining in the wine industry, I would be working events, and I would be able to continue to be social by having one-on-one connections with a wine club of over 750 members.
+Within three weeks of quitting, I was hired into a position which matched every aspect of what I wanted to do.
+I would be remaining in the wine industry.
+I would be working events.
+And I would be able to socialize with a wine club of over 750 members.

 Blessed doesn’t even begin to describe how I felt.